Moneman1/Moneman1.github.io/README.md

 # Simon Shuster Personal Portfolio

-Actively advancing towards Computer information Systems BSBA  at the University of Western Carolina.
+Third year student in my Junior year advancing towards Computer information Systems BSBA at the University of Western Carolina.
 Minoring in both Visual Analytics and Economics.